griffithlab/pVACtools/docs/index.rst

 - This release adds a ``--pass-only`` flag to the ``pvacseq generate_protein_fasta`` commands to only process VCF entries that do not have a FILTER set.
+- This release adds a new parameter ``--tumor-purity``.
+This parameter indicates the fraction of tumor cells in the tumor sample and is used during aggregate report creation for a simple estimation whether variants are subclonal or clonal based on VAF.

 Past release notes can be found on our :ref:`releases` page.